ZapFile.ai

 3. Select file and send

-The Default Should Be Privacy
+The Default Should Be privacy

 Most people use the tools they know: WhatsApp, Google Drive, Dropbox.
 These tools are convenient, but they make trade-offs: compression and tracking.